 enquire research has found that through working with contemporary art and artists children and young people gain important skills related to art that also impact on their broader education and personal development.
 The three cluster reports on the research projects in 2004–06 are included in this publication.

-The phase 1 (2004–06) research reports were first published in 2006 as Inspiring Learning in Galleries, which can be ordered for £12.50 or downloaded as chapters here.
+The phase 1 (2004–06) research reports were first published in 2006 as Inspiring Learning in Galleries.

 Editor(s): Taylor, Barbara